Praqma/shared-pipeline/README.md

 #### Arguments.releaseMaven

 - `buildImage` The image to use in the sidecar.
 [Default: maven:3.5.3-jdk-8]
 - `credentials` The credential id to use.
-We require that a username/password credential is used
+We require that a username/password credential is used.
+[Default: 'github']

 ### stageWithCheckPoint